rwoollett/gol/README.md

-<h1 align="center">CSToken Service wit GraphQL</h1>
+<h1 align="center">Game of Life (GOL) Service with GraphQL</h1>

 <br />
-The CSToken GraphQL service uses Nexus schema and Prisma for the SQL database.
+The GOL GraphQL service uses Nexus schema and Prisma for the SQL database.

-The CSToken service holds the network ips available for client appplications to connect to so they can share resources with a CS token.
-Once connected onto the CSToken service via an ip the application can use the service to mutate the request and acquire events to notifiy when they get the CSToken.
+The GOL service uses a Bulletin type of Database to holds tasks that are allocate to clients on the network to complete and send back results.
+The mutations and updates to task with task result mutations is where the GOL board is made.
+It will be the client applications to perform the rules on the task they acquire.
-The client application is responsible for obtaining the CSToken with the other clients.
+The client application is responsible for obtaining a CSToken and read notes under a critical section lock.

-The CSToken service is made to be used in a Web Dashboard application to be notified of the actions made to gain a CSToken.
+The GOL service is made to be used in a Web application to display the board play for GOL.

 <br/>

-# Uses Docker Compose
+# To use with a Docker Compose system

 Make docker image in project root folder with:
 ```
-docker build -t cstoken-dev:v1.0 -f Dockerfile .
+docker build -t gol-dev:v1.0 -f Dockerfile .
 ```

-The docker compose will run the docker image cstoken-dev:v1.0.
+The docker compose can run the docker image gol-dev:v1.0.
 Run docker compose with:
 ```
 docker-compose up
 ```

-The compose runtime will generate:
+The compose runtime will also need to generate:
 - Redis cache (used for pubsub of events for apollo subscriptions as consumer of published events)
 - PostGres database
-- Network for the images to be located
+- Network for the images to be running on
-- This CSToken qraphql service
+- The CSToken qraphql service (optional).
+The GOL board can be also be created with GOL mutations.

 ## Postgres database instance
 When running doocker-compose, the Postgres database can be pushed from the local Postgres database.